akhikolla/RcppDeepState/README.md

 **Note:** RcppDeepState is currently supported on Linux and macOS, with windows support in progress.

+## See Also

+The [RcppDeepState blog](https://akhikolla.github.io./) to know more about the working of RcppDeepState.

 ## Dependencies

 First, make sure to install the following dependencies on your local machine.